likalium/musicdl/README.md

 - [x] Help functions
 - [x] OrpheusDL base features
 - [x] Support for OrpheusDL modules
+- [x] Add an option to force module download, even if the module is already installed
 - [x] Make functions for streamrip